threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### Can I deploy a Presearch Node?

+It is possible to deploy a Presearch node on the Threefold Grid.
+You can easily deploy a Presearch node on the Threefold Playground.
+Follow [this link](https://play.grid.tf/#/presearch).

-Yes you can!
-Check [this link](https://play.grid.tf/#/presearch).
-Note that you will need to select on the TF Grid a 3node with a Public IP.
+Note that each 3node can deploy one Presearch node without the need of having a public IP.
+To deploy more than one Presearch node on a 3node, you will need to select on the TF Grid a 3node with a Public IP.

 ***